jordanos/alfred-web/CONTRIBUTING.md

-# Contributing to AI-customer-support
+# Contributing to Alfred-web

 Hi there!
-Thank you for even being interested in contributing to AI-customer-support.
+Thank you for even being interested in contributing to Alfred-web.
 Any kind of contribution(bug fix, new feature, better documentation...) is extremely welcomed.

 ## 🗺️ Guidelines